mangurajubhukya-cmyk/Play-Chess-game-/README.md

                     break;
                 case 'SELF_PLAY':
                 case 'AI_PLAY':
-                    // Reset game state when entering a new game mode if (board.length === 0 || gameOver !== null) resetGame();
+                    // Initialize board if not yet done or if game is over if (board.length === 0 || gameOver !== null) resetGame();
                     renderBoardContainer();
                     break;